The five highest fines in May 2024

-In May 2024, another fine in the millions was imposed for serious data protection violations.
-And this was against a company that is supposed to protect its customers online.
+In May 2024, another Fine in the millions for serious data protection violations.
+And this against a company that is supposed to protect its customers on the Internet.

 1. Avast Software and Avast Limited: 13.9 million euros (Czech Republic)

-The Czech data protection authority has imposed a fine of EUR 13.9 million (CZK 351 million) on Avast Software, based in Prague (Czech Republic), and Avast Limited.
-The final decision of the competent supervisory authority was issued on April 10, 2024 and published on May 2, 2024.
+The Czech Data Protection Authority has initiated proceedings against Avast Software, based in Prague (Czech Republic), and Avast Limited.
+Fine in the amount of EUR 13.9 million (CZK 351 million).
+The final decision of the responsible Supervisory authority was published on April 10, 2024 and on May 2, 2024.

 An anonymous tip-off and media reports at the end of 2019 triggered the investigation.

-The Czech supervisory authority found that the company had transferred personal data of users of its antivirus software and browser extensions to its sister company without a lawful basis.
-The transferred data concerned around 100 million users and included, in particular, pseudonymized internet browsing histories of users linked to a unique identifier.
-In addition, the supervisory authority found that the controller had misinformed its users (the data subjects) about these data transfers by claiming that the transferred data was anonymized and used solely for statistical trend analysis.
-The LSA came to the conclusion that internet browsing histories, even if they are not complete, can constitute personal data, as it is possible to re-identify at least some of the data subjects.
+The Czech Supervisory authority noted that the company personal data of users of its antivirus software and browser extensions to its sister company without a lawful basis.
+The transferred data concerned around 100 million users and included, in particular, pseudonymized Internet browsing histories of the users, which were linked to a unique identifier.
+In addition, the Supervisory authority that the one for the Processing Responsible persons had misinformed its users (the data subjects) about these data transfers by claiming that the transferred data was anonymized and used solely for statistical trend analysis.
+The LSA concluded that internet browsing histories, even if they are not complete, personal data as it is possible to re-identify at least some of the individuals concerned.
 The misconduct is all the more serious because the company is one of the leading experts in cybersecurity and provides the public with tools to protect data and privacy.
+Privacy available.

 Source: The President of the Office for Personal Data Protection